 Health data is in particular subject, and rightly so, to very restrictive regulations.
 European regulations require that all stored data collected during various activities such as care, follow-up, or diagnosis must be certified or approved.

 It must be said that, like health, personal data related to finance is sensitive data.
 The financial world has long shied away from public cloud services, fearing security breaches.
+Finance applications such as Hosted Drake, QuickBooks Hosting etc. consists of sensitive information and are supposed to be accessed securely using technologies like Cloud based Desktop to avoid any kind of breach.
 Today, more and more banks are venturing into storing their data in the Cloud in compliance with banking regulations.
 They use a hybridization technique, aiming to meticulously choose which data is stored in the Cloud and which information is traditionally stored.

 Hosting personal data in the Cloud: changing regulations the regulations related to the hosting of personal data in the Cloud are constantly evolving, and for a good reason, the risks are also evolving.
 Now, the use of cloud services from US providers is questioned and could soon become illegal.
 The implementation of several security measures could become a new condition for companies to have the right to store their data in the Cloud.
 Segregation of data between different cloud providers from other countries, data encryption through complex techniques, pseudonymization of data.
 These measures are difficult to put in place but could soon become essential to fight against cybercrime problems among others.